-To add Azure accounts to Cloud Explorer
+Add an Azure account to Cloud Explorer

-To remove an Azure account
+Remove an Azure account from Cloud Explorer

-View resource types or groups
+View resource types or resource groups

 To view your Azure resources, you can choose either Resource Types or Resource Groups view.

+Resource Groups view - Categorizes Azure resources by the Azure resource group with which they're associated.
 A resource group is a bundle of Azure resources, typically used by a specific application.
 To learn more about Azure resource groups, see Azure Resource Manager Overview.

-View and navigate resources
+View and navigate resources in Cloud Explorer